dustinpfister/blog_posts/_posts/canvas-rotate.md

 ## 2 - Conclusion

 The canvas rotate method works okay for on the fly rotations, but it might not always be a good idea to rely on it all the time for all projects.
 It can cost a fair amount of system resources to preform a rotation, and if you have a lot of display objects all at once on the canvas it can really slow things down on clients that do not a great deal of CPU overhead to work with.

+So a better solution sometimes might be to create a sprite sheet with all the rotations preformed before hand and then use that as a way to change the rotation of display objects.
+Other solutions that might involve collections of points might be just as expensive if not more expensive depending on the number of points.